danielpodrazka/editor-mcp/README.md

 ```
 Explanation of env variables:

-"MAX_EDIT_LINES": "100" - The LLM won't be able to overwrite more than 100 lines at a time (default is 50)
+"MAX_SELECT_LINES": "100" - The LLM won't be able to overwrite more than 100 lines at a time (default is 50)

 "ENABLE_JS_SYNTAX_CHECK": "0" - When editing Javascript/React code, the changes won't be checked for syntax issues